kunalkhandelwal/Map-Based-Application-for-RealTime-Crime-Reporting/README.md

 # Map-Based-Application-for-RealTime-Crime-Reporting

-A Mobile application programming based Application for real time crime reporting.
+A Mobile Application Programming(MAP) based Application for Real Time Crime Reporting.

 Most of the times what happens is that we see people committing crimes but don't know how to report them.
 Or even if they know how to report it, they are reluctant because the process of reporting a crime and filing an FIR seems tedious to the citizens.
 Sometimes the emergency helpline numbers are not effective enough and hence, we have created an app for the users to report crimes and maybe register FIRs with the collaboration of the regional police.